SultansOfCode/Chatonildo/README.md

 Also it will lose memory if the process restart (well, its memory is in-memory only)

-At the first message, it will present itself

 ## Keywords

-Gemini - AI - Artificial - Intelligence - Telegram - Bot - Chat - Generative - LangChain - Node.js - JavaScript - JS
+Gemini - Flash - AI - Artificial - Intelligence - Telegram - Bot - Chat - Generative - LangChain - Node.js - JavaScript - JS